 Pneu-Dart was born in the majestic mountains of Central Pennsylvania in the village of Barbours.
 Founded in 1967, Pneu-Dart started as a small basement operation developing remote drug delivery devices for livestock and wild game industries.
 Our mission was based simply on the philosophy of giving the customer what he or she wants – and what works.

 We have enjoyed steady growth over the years due to invaluable feedback from ranchers and rangers.
 Ideas that have improved and continue to improve our product lines.
 In fact, 8 of the 17 projectors we have produced are still in production today.
 We offer the best remote injection equipment for your remote drug delivery needs with systems that are designed to capture or medicate while minimizing stress on the animal.
 Our RDDs have been modified and perfected to the point that they are unparalleled in design and effectiveness.

-Pneu-Dart associates take great pride in providing the best services possible and offer products at an affordable price.
+Pneu-Dart team members take great pride in providing the best services possible and offer products at an affordable price.
 We continually provide the latest advances in remote drug delivery systems into every product, which are simple to use, functional and reliable.
 Just connect with your target and let us do the rest.
 Whether you are home on the range, deep in the back country, or out on safari, you'll be sure to hit your mark the first time — every time with Pneu-Dart.

 While our products are most typically used for the control and capture of free-ranging ranch-raised exotics, Pneu-Dart makes a product to handle every target situation, even those from inside a helicopter.